Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

 using Altinn.App.Core.Features;
 ```

-Then we can implement the following class in the bottom of the file
+Then we can implement the following class in the bottom of the file:

 ```csharp
 sealed class StartupService(ILogger<StartupService> logger, Telemetry telemetry) : IHostedService